m-adeel-apex/hello-world-nodejs-ascend-sdk/README.md

-This project is designed to create and manage SDKs using Apexascend SDK integration.
+This project is designed to create and manage Bank Relationships using Apexascend SDK integration.
 It includes routes, utilities, and templates to test and create relationships with bank accounts using a sample payload.
 The project reads from a centralized JSON file (createBankRelationship.json) and dynamically updates values as needed.

 Features
 API integration for bank relationships